Nabeel-javed/audits/DEADERAL-RESERVE-PROTOCOL.md

 ## Executive Summary

+This audit covers two core contracts in the DeadToken protocol:

+**1. OracleManager Contract**
-The `OracleManager` contract is a multi-oracle price aggregator that fetches token prices from Chainlink, Pyth, and Uniswap V3 with fallback logic.
-The audit identified **1 High** and **3 Medium** severity issues related to price manipulation, stale data, and configuration logic flaws.
+A multi-oracle price aggregator that fetches token prices from Chainlink, Pyth, and Uniswap V3 with fallback logic.
+The audit identified **1 High** and **6 Medium** severity issues related to price manipulation, stale data, and configuration logic flaws.
+The most critical finding is the use of Uniswap V3's `slot0()` spot price, which is trivially manipulatable via flash loans.

+**2. USDeAD Token Contract**
+An OFT (Omnichain Fungible Token) stablecoin built on LayerZero for cross-chain transfers.
+The token has owner-controlled mint/burn functions designed for CDP (Collateralized Debt Position) operations. **No critical or medium severity issues were identified.** The contract is straightforward with only minor informational findings related to redundant checks and code clarity.

 ### Disclaimer